KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

 ## `Instance` vs `vk::Instance`

-When we call `create_instance`, what we get back is not a raw Vulkan instance as would be returned by the Vulkan command [`vkCreateInstance`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkCreateInstance.html).
+When we call `^create_instance`, what we get back is not a raw Vulkan instance as would be returned by the Vulkan command `vkCreateInstance`.
 Instead what we got back is a custom type defined by `vulkanalia` which combines both a raw Vulkan instance and the commands loaded for that specific instance.

 This is the `Instance` type we have been using (imported from the `vulkanalia` prelude) which should not be confused with the `vk::Instance` type which represents a raw Vulkan instance.
 In future chapters we will also use the `Device` type which, like `Instance`, is a pairing of a raw Vulkan device (`vk::Device`) and the commands loaded for that specific device.
 Fortunately we will not be using `vk::Instance` or `vk::Device` directly so you won't need to worry about getting them mixed up.

 Because an `Instance` contains both a Vulkan instance and the associated commands, the command wrappers like `destroy_instance` implemented for an `Instance` are able to provide the Vulkan instance when it is required by the underlying Vulkan command.

-If you look at the documentation for the [`vkDestroyInstance`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkDestroyInstance.html) command, you will see that it takes two parameters: the instance to destroy and the optional custom allocator callbacks.
+If you look at the documentation for the `vkDestroyInstance` command, you will see that it takes two parameters: the instance to destroy and the optional custom allocator callbacks.
 However, `destroy_instance` only takes the optional custom allocator callbacks because it is able to provide the raw Vulkan handle as the first parameter itself as described above.

 Before continuing with the more complex steps after instance creation, it's time to evaluate our debugging options by checking out validation layers.